grantjenks/python-runstats/README.rst

 .. code-block:: python

-   >>> from runstats import Statistics, Regression
+   >>> from runstats import Statistics, Regression, ExponentialStatistics
    >>> help(Statistics)
    >>> help(Regression)
+   >>> help(ExponentialStatistics)

 Tutorial
 --------

-The Python `RunStats`_ module provides two types for computing running Statistics and Regression.
-The Regression object leverages Statistics internally for its calculations.
+The Python `RunStats`_ module provides three types for computing running
+statistics: Statistics, ExponentialStatistics and Regression.The Regression object leverages Statistics internally for its calculations.
 Each can be initialized without arguments:

 .. code-block:: python

-   >>> from runstats import Statistics, Regression
+   >>> from runstats import Statistics, Regression, ExponentialStatistics
    >>> stats = Statistics()
    >>> regr = Regression()
+   >>> exp_stats = ExponentialStatistics()

 Statistics objects support four methods for modification.
 Use `push` to add values to the summary, `clear` to reset the summary, sum to combine Statistics